-This No Bake Peanut Butter Oatmeal Cookies recipe is quick, easy, and mouth wateringly delicious.
-Made with wholesome ingredients like peanut butter, oats, coconut oil, and maple syrup, this flavorful recipe makes for the perfect guilt-free treat.
-Jump to Recipe
+These No Bake Oatmeal Cookies are quick, easy, and so delicious.
+Made with wholesome ingredients like peanut butter, rolled oats, coconut oil, and maple syrup, this flavorful recipe makes for the perfect healthy treat.

 As an avid lover of desserts, I constantly find myself dreaming up new ideas for sweet treats to share with my family and friends.
 Any time I come up with a recipe for a ‘no bake’ recipe, it’s an instant winner in my book.
-Why is that?
-It’s simple!
-Not only is this drool-worthy recipe for No Bake Peanut Butter Oatmeal Cookies super easy to make, but the flavors are out of this world.
+This No Bake Peanut Butter Oatmeal Cookie recipe is simple, made in just one bowl, and kid-friendly.

 Here are just a few of the many reasons why I know you’re going to LOVE this dish: